 Gareth Simpson, Managing Director / Head of SEO

-As the definitions above indicate, outreach means different things to different people.
+Pretty varied definitions, right?
+Which just goes to show how outreach can mean different things to different people.
 But at its heart, it’s about connecting with contacts, nurturing relationships, and building links.

 Why is outreach so important?

 The state of SEO has changed dramatically in recent years.

 As Google’s algorithm improves, it becomes better at detecting link-building practices that violate the search engine’s guidelines.
 Private blog networks, link exchanges, advertorials — link-building practices such as these can be found and penalised as a result.